adoxa/ansicon/readme.txt

     Usage
     =====

+    Options (case sensitive):

+	-p	Enable the parent process (i.e. the command shell used to run ANSICON) to recognise escapes.

+	-m	Set the current (and default) attribute to grey on black ("monochrome"), or the attribute following the `m' (please use `COLOR /?' for attribute values).

+	-e	Echo the command line - the character after the `e' is ignored, the remainder is displayed verbatim.

+	-E	As above, but no newline is added.

+	-t	Display ("type") each file (or standard input if none or the name is "-") as though they are a single file.

+	-T	Display "==> FILE NAME <==", a blank line (or an error message), the file and another blank line.

     Running ANSICON with no arguments will start a new instance of the com- mand processor (the program defined by the `ComSpec' environment var- iable, typically `CMD.EXE'), or display standard input if it is redir- ected.
-Passing the option `-p' (case sensitive) will enable the parent process to recognise escapes (i.e. the command shell used to run ANSI- CON).
-Use `-m' to set the current (and default) attribute to grey on black ("monochrome"), or the attribute following the `m' (please use `COLOR /?' for attribute values).
-The option `-e' will echo the command line - the character after the `e' is ignored, the remainder is display- ed verbatim; use `-E' to prevent a newline being written.
-The option `-t' will display each file (or standard input if none or it is "-"), as though they are a single file; `-T' will display the file name (in be- tween "==> " and " <=="), a blank line (or an error message), the file and another blank line.
-Anything else will be treated as a program and its arguments.
+Any argument will be treated as a program and its arguments.

     Eg: `ansicon -m30 -t file.ans' will display `file.ans' using black on cyan as the default color.

     Once installed, the ANSICON environment variable will be created.
 This variable is of the form "WxH (wxh)", where W & H are the width and